presidentbeef/brat/quickstart.md

 ## Binary Operators

 You can define certain binary operators.
 These should always take one parameter.
 They can then be used as 'infix' notation.
+The 'usual' operators will have their typical precedence.

 {% highlight js %}
 array.% = { i | my[i]}